 - Must be 21 years or older as of the Application due date, November 12, 2020;

 - Must be a legal resident of the United States.

-A “Qualifying Business” is defined as a for–profit business, from any industry, in early stage growth (one to five years of operations preferred), generating minimum revenues of $75,000 per year, and which is formed under United States law and operating in the United States.
+A “Qualifying Business” is defined as a for–profit business, from any industry, in early stage growth (between 1 year and 5 years of operations preferred), generating revenues (minimum of $75,000 revenues per year strongly preferred), and which is formed under United States law and operating in the United States.
 Examples of non-qualifying businesses include: non-profit organizations, idea stage ventures, and subsidiary businesses.

 Employees of Organizer, Tory Burch LLC, Tory Burch LLC’s affiliate entities, and/or their respective vendors, and members of their respective households and immediate families (spouses, parents, siblings, children, and each of their respective spouses) are not eligible for the Program.

 Applications become the sole property of Organizer.
 Except where prohibited by law, your participation in the Program constitutes your consent to Organizer’s use of your name, likeness, and other entry information from your Application, other than your business plan, for any purpose in any media without further payment or consideration.

 HOW FELLOWS ARE DETERMINED

 Round 1: Eligible Applications will be reviewed by members of a committee consisting of employees of Organizer, Tory Burch LLC, and/or their affiliate entities (collectively, the “Program Entities”).
 Up to fifty (50) fellows (“Fellows”) will be selected from among all eligible applicants based on the following criteria:

 • Proposed Use of Education Grant